 - Syria (+963)

-WhatsApp does not allow businesses in a these countries to take advantage of WhatsApp.
-Likewise, WhatsApp end users with numbers from these countries will not be able to receive messages from businesses on WhatsApp.
+WhatsApp does not allow businesses in these countries to take advantage of WhatsApp.
+Likewise, WhatsApp end users with numbers from these countries will not be able to send or receive messages from businesses on WhatsApp.
 This restriction is based on the user’s WhatsApp number, not their current location.

 For example, if a WhatsApp user is currently located in Jordan, but has an Iranian WhatsApp number (whatsapp:+98…), this user will be unable to communicate with businesses over WhatsApp.

-Notice: Businesses located in Crimea are also forbidden from using the WhatsApp Business API.
-Crimean mobile numbers share the same international dialing code as Russia, so messages to and from these users may be successful.
-That said, we can't guarantee successful messaging.
+Notice: Businesses and end users in Crimea are forbidden from communicating with the WhatsApp Business API.
+Crimean mobile numbers share the same international dialing code as Russia (+79), but have their own unique prefix (+7978).
+WhatsApp messaging to and from users with Crimea mobile numbers is not supported.